klinker24/FloatingWindowDemo/README.md

 Hope you enjoy this, a lot of very powerful stuff can come from a floating window implementation like this!

-Credit goes to Paranoid Android for the idea, then Jacob Klinker and I for the implementation.
+Credit goes to Paranoid Android for the idea, then Jacob Klinker and I for the implementation and method

 -- Luke Klinker